sejungkwak/work-time/README.md

         - By typing 4 at the admin menu, the admin can update an employee's clock in/out time(s) for the current month.

-        - The admin is asked to input an employee ID, date, clock in or out time step by step.
+        - The admin is asked to input an employee ID, date, and clock in/out time step by step.
 Lastly, the summary of details displays to confirm the update.

             <details>
                 <summary>Update Clock Card Step 1 Employee ID Screenshot</summary>